legendarycode3/31-days-Of-reactjs-course/README.md

 - App.css : Is the styling part specifically for the App.jsx </br>

 - npm run lint : Is the command that runs eslint.
+EsLint checks our project file, and give us the current list of EsLint errors.